DFSORT ProcessingDFSORT Introduction DFSORT DD statements and parameters

-- DFSORT performs processing in one or more OUTFIL statements specified, if present.
+- DFSORT starts processing one or more OUTFIL statements if specified.

-- DFSORT performs processing with the STARTREC, SAMPLE, and ENDREC options specified.
+- DFSORT starts processing with the STARTREC, SAMPLE, and ENDREC options if specified.

-- DFSORT performs processing with the INCLUDE, OMIT, or SAVE option specified.
+- DFSORT starts processing with the INCLUDE, OMIT, or SAVE option if specified.

-- The LINES, HEADER1, TRAILER1, HEADER2, TRAILER2, SECTIONS, NODETAIL, BLKCCH1, BLKCCH2, BLKCCT1 and REMOVECC options specified.
+- Data records are reformatted and reports are generated for the OUTFIL data sets by using the LINES, HEADER1, TRAILER1, HEADER2, TRAILER2, SECTIONS, NODETAIL, BLKCCH1, BLKCCH2, BLKCCT1 and REMOVECC options if specified.

-- Records are distributed among the OUTFIL data sets as evenly as possible by using SPLIT, SPLITBY, or SPLIT1R processing.
+- Records are distributed among the OUTFIL data sets as evenly as possible by using SPLIT, SPLITBY, or SPLIT1R processing if specified.